 = 3,268,760 possible combinations!

-And that’s exactly the ridiculousness here.
-On the “Elite” Marti report below, you can see that by selectively including only the AM/FM radio in combination with the color and power train options, suddenly this Torino is yet another “one of one.”
-When in fact the report should also include the power steering, floor console, power front disc brakes, and the Drag Pack.
+And that’s precisely the ridiculousness here.
+On the “Elite” Marti report below, you can see that by selectively including only the AM/FM radio in combination with the color and power train options, this Torino is yet another “one of one.”
+When in fact, the report should also include the power steering, floor console, power front disc brakes, and the Drag Pack.

-Our argument is that when all of these options are included properly, Ford probably produced several clones.
-While with only 0.3% of all 1969 Torinos originally equipped with the 428 Super Cobra Jet, we don’t argue that its a hard car to come by.
-We just argue the notion that the rare-for-then factory AM/FM radio option combined with a sub-set of the options Marti Auto Works chose to combine do not warrant the price premium the seller is trying to make for his project car.
+We argue that when all of these options are included properly, Ford probably produced several clones.
+While only 0.3% of all 1969 Torinos originally equipped with the 428 Super Cobra Jet, we don’t argue that it’s a hard car to come by.
+We argue the notion that the rare-for-then factory AM/FM radio option combined with a sub-set of the options Marti Auto Works chose to combine does not warrant the price premium the seller is trying to make for his project car.

 It’s comical how pervasive the term “only one of one” is thrown around these days in Ford circles because of the Marti Report.
-On the great series Barn Find Hunters, Tom Cotter has an owner of another 1969 “one of one” Ford Torino walk him through his car, an example that better optioned and in drivable condition compared to the project we’ve presented here.
+On the excellent series Barn Find Hunters, Tom Cotter has an owner of another 1969 “one of one” Ford Torino walk him through his car.
+This example is better optioned and drivable than the project we’ve presented here.